Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Project Leader: Carole VIGREUX

-Summary: The collaborative game SDG 1.17, inspired by escape rooms, will serve as a fun tool for raising awareness of environmental and societal issues by introducing participants to the 17 Sustainable Development Goals established by the United Nations Member States and outlined in the 2030 Agenda.
+Summary: The collaborative game ODD 1.17, inspired by escape rooms, will serve as a fun tool for raising awareness of environmental and societal issues by introducing players to the 17 Sustainable Development Goals established by the United Nations Member States and outlined in the 2030 Agenda.
 The interwoven nature of the puzzles will highlight the interconnections between the various SDGs as they address the systemic global challenges we face.
-This game requires no prior knowledge and will be rolled out across PeiP, the FdS, the IUT Montpellier-Sète, and the ENSCM, and subsequently on a broader scale.
+This game will require no prior knowledge and will be rolled out across various institutions, including PeiP, the FdS, the IUT Montpellier-Sète, and the ENSCM, and subsequently on a broader scale.

 PERCA: The Teacher’s Posture and Their Relationship to the Body and Others